6.30.3 Locating uses of a word

-The next ww, nw, bw, bb, nb, lb (but not locate, edit, l or g) puts it result in the editor (like g).
+The next ww, nw, bw, tt, bt, or nt (but not locate, edit, l or g) puts it result in the editor (like g) and does not call fancy-after-l.
 Use gg gg to make this permanent rather than one-shot.

-The next ww, nw, bw, bb, nb, lb (but not locate, edit, l or g) displays in the Forth system (like l).
+The next ww, nw, bw, tt, bt, or nt (but not locate, edit, l or g) displays in the Forth system (like l).
 Use ll ll to make this permanent rather than one-shot.

 Like where, but puts the output in the editor.
-In Emacs, you can then use the compilation-mode commands (see Compilation Mode in GNU Emacs Manual) to inspect specific occurences more closely.
+In Emacs, you can then use the compilation-mode commands (see Compilation Mode in GNU Emacs Manual) to inspect specific occurrences more closely.

 Set up where to use a short file format (default).